 - Disabled veteran.
 In addition to the usual homestead exemptions, you may qualify for a tax discount if you’re 65 years old or older, and have a disability that’s wholly or partly due to combat.
 (See Florida Statutes § 196.082.)

 - Other disabled people.
-If you’re blind, need a wheelchair for mobility, or are totally and permanently disabled, you qualify for a $500 exemption from Florida property taxes.
+If you’re blind, need a wheelchair for mobility, or are totally and permanently disabled, you might qualify for an exemption from Florida property taxes, if your household income is below a certain level.
 (See Florida Statutes § 196.101.)

-Contact your local tax appraiser for complete details on these and other Florida exemptions, including any required forms you need to complete and the deadline for filing those forms.
+Contact your local tax appraiser for complete details on these and other Florida exemptions, including any required forms you need to complete and the deadline for filing.
 For contact information for the tax appraiser’s office in your county, see the website of the Florida Department of Revenue.

 Property taxes are not always straightforward, as you can probably appreciate from this short article.
 Depending on the complexity of your situation, you might want to seek help from a property lawyer.
 To find an experienced real estate lawyer in Florida, check out Nolo’s Lawyer Directory.